Kyllingene/Router-Mod/README.md

 # Router Mod
-A fully-fledged mod for Mindustry.
+A [INDEV] fully-fledged mod for Mindustry.
 Upgrade of Kyllingene/ruoter-legacy

 #### For Mindustry v6.0
 At least one piece of content in every category